 Let’s be friends on Pinterest!
 I’m always sharing great recipes!

-Easy & Moist Gluten Free Red Velvet Cake
+Ultra-Moist Gluten Free Red Velvet Cake Recipe

 Ingredients

-- 2 cups granulated sugar
+- 2 cups (400 g) granulated sugar

-- 4 eggs
+- 4 large eggs

-- 1 ⅓ cup sour cream
+- 1 ⅓ cup (324 g) sour cream

-- ¾ cup vegetable oil
+- ¾ cup (160 g) vegetable oil, or any preferred

 - 1 tablespoon vanilla extract

-- 2 teaspoons red gel food coloring (or 2-3 tbsp. red food coloring)
+- 2 teaspoons red gel food coloring, or 2-3 tbsp. red food coloring

-- ½ cup unsweetened cocoa powder
+- ½ cup (50 g) unsweetened cocoa powder

 - 2 teaspoons baking powder